 To illustrate the differences among efficiency, effectiveness, and other measures, I’ll use my typical annual activities.

-Based on these expenses, the ratio of total maintenance costs to RAV is 3.1 percent — divide $13,030. by $425,000, then multiply the result by 100.
-This is important because by understanding the costs associated with maintaining assets, managers can determine the best methods to get a company’s RAV ratio down to 3 percent, then 2 percent and finally 1 percent of maintenance cost as a percentage of RAV in order to reach operational and maintenance success.
+Based on these expenses, the ratio of total maintenance costs to RAV is 3.1% (divide Total Cost ($13,030) by RAV ($425,000) and multiply by 100).
+This is important because by understanding the costs associated with maintaining assets, managers can determine the best methods to get a company’s RAV ratio down to 3%, then 2%, and finally 1% of maintenance cost as a percentage of RAV in order to reach operational and maintenance success.

 Managers are responsible for determining the most appropriate mix of physical asset policies, work management, and reliability improvement processes to reduce the costs of non-value added or recurring expenses.

 In my example, some expenses might be considered capital expense or improvements.
-For example, I won’t replace my roof annually, but there are recurring maintenance costs that I can control.
-Perhaps I purchase a higher quality shingle, for example.
+Such as, I won’t replace my roof annually, but there are recurring maintenance costs that I can control like purchasing a higher quality shingle.